-Proposers aim to use this site as an intercept point for interpretation, education, and awareness for visitors to both Chapman and Ecola Points.
+Proposers prefer to manage site with additional designation and volunteer stewardship programs at Chapman Point nearby.
 The site is near other high-use, high-visibility sites such as Ecola State Park and Haystack Rock, and may benefit from site-specific management given the high degree of visibility and visitation levels.

 The site is not near any marine reserves and is not intended to affect recreational fishing opportunities.
-The site is sufficiently constrained close to shore that it would be unlikely to affect commercial fishing activities.
 However, enforcement of the 500 ft. vessel buffer may impact commercial crab fishing near the designation, particularly if the seaward boundaries were adjusted to incorporate the buffer.